araujo88/BitLDC/README.md

 - **Scalability and Flexibility**: The system should be scalable and flexible enough to adapt to technological advancements and changing societal needs.
 - **Audit and Oversight**: Regular audits and oversight by an independent body can ensure the system’s integrity.

-By integrating a combination of life proof techniques and a diverse range of verifiers, along with robust voting and consensus mechanisms, the BitDC Protocol can achieve a high level of accuracy, reliability, and trustworthiness in verifying life and death statuses.
+By integrating a combination of life proof techniques and a diverse range of verifiers, along with robust voting and consensus mechanisms, the BitLDC Protocol can achieve a high level of accuracy, reliability, and trustworthiness in verifying life and death statuses.

 # Weight system

-Defining weights for different systems in determining the life/death status of an individual in a protocol like BitDC involves a careful balancing act.
+Defining weights for different systems in determining the life/death status of an individual in a protocol like BitLDC involves a careful balancing act.
 These weights need to reflect the reliability, immediacy, and authenticity of each method while ensuring that the system remains fair, secure, and resilient to manipulation.
 Here’s an approach to assigning these weights:

 ### 1. Establish Criteria for Weight Assignment
 The criteria might include: